 See more details on the Kaiser M725 Ambulance on CJ3B.info.

-Although the M997 (50K JPEG) version of the HMMWV became the US military's primary frontline ambulance, as of 2010 the Jeep military ambulance is not yet completely history.
+Although the M997 (50K JPEG) version of the HMMWV became the US military's primary front line ambulance, in 2010 the Jeep military ambulance was not yet completely history.
 Chrysler's JGMS (Jeep Government and Military Sales) offered an ambulance variant of its overseas-built Jeep J8, not available in North America.

 Mahindra & Mahindra in India introduced their Field Ambulance in 2010, with the distinctive front grille found on some of their Jeep variations.
 Built using modular construction on a tubular chassis, it includes 220V AC power supply and life support equipment.
 It accommodates two lying and two sitting casualties, or five sitting casualties, along with an attendant's seat.
 Photo courtesy of Team-BHP.com.